Smithtown Property Tax Grievance

 $7,000/yr China Ln, East Setauket

-Interesting facts about the Town of Smithtown: Suffolk NY
+Interesting Facts About the Town of Smithtown: Suffolk, NY

 The town was first settled around 1665.
 Local legend has it that after rescuing a Native American Chief’s kidnapped daughter, Richard Smith was told that the Chief would grant title to all of the lands Smith could encircle in one day – on a bull.
 Richard Smith chose to ride the bull on the longest day of the year (summer solstice) – to enable him to ride longer “in one day”.
 The land he acquired in this way is said to approximate the current town’s location.
 There is a large anatomically correct statue of Smith’s bull, known as Whisper, at the fork of Jericho Turnpike (New York State Route 25) and St. Johnland Road (New York State Route 25A).
 Smithtown originally was known as “Smithfield.”